Edge cloud computing explained

 Edge computing use cases and examples

 IoT devices and edge computing are rapidly transforming the way industries around the globe work with data.
-Following are some of the most notable uses for edge computing in business:
+Following are some of the most notable use cases for edge computing in business:

 Edge computing services